UPDATED: JULY 05, 2023 | 1 MIN READ

 Does Medicaid cover virtual doctor’s appointments?

 Whether or not Medicaid covers telehealth visits is up to your state, but most states do cover them.
-To see if you’re eligible, contact your local Medicaid office and ask if virtual physician’s visits are covered.
+To determine eligibility, contact your local Medicaid office and ask if virtual physician’s visits are covered.
 Of course, you also need a Medicaid-approved doctor who offers telehealth services.

 Does Medicare cover virtual health visits?